Welcome to 1,350 Year Old St. Peter’s, Wearmouth

 History of Bede

 Benedict Biscop’s Wearmouth-Jarrow monastery in it’s quiet, humble and devout way gave us today Venerable Bede (also spelled in a variety of sources as either Baeda or Beda).
 Venerable Bede himself opted to travel very little, preferring to live a cloistered, pious, studious lifestyle.
 The 7th Century monastery he worshipped, studied and lived in would be considered small scale today but only because it would be compared to the enormous buildings built as political statement following the Norman invasion and occupation of Britain.
 Wearmouth monastery was as equally important in it’s time as those buildings are today.
+However, with a reputed 400 monks living there it would be a large monastery even by today’s standards.

 Venerable Bede was one of the first to propose that we should have a calendar that counted backwards and forwards from the birth of Christ, giving us the modern approach of dates as AD and BC.
 He was also involved in helping to set the date for Easter each year.
 So his work still affects us today.
-You can see a list of Bede’s works by clicking on this link.
-You can read more about Venerable Bede using the menu above to navigate around this website.

 Venerable Bede even gave us the very word by which we are known as a people and for a language which we speak across the world – English